AmplitudeAudio/doc-sdk/docs/deep-dive/memory-management.md

 - **Always use pool macros**: Never use raw `malloc`/`free` for Amplitude-related allocations.
 - **Choose the right pool**: This makes debugging and optimization much easier.
 - **Use scoped allocations for temporaries**: Prevents leaks and simplifies code.
-- **Align to 32 bytes**: Enables AVX optimizations on x86 and NEON on ARM.
 - **Check stats in development**: Monitor pool usage to catch unexpected growth.

 ## Next Steps